birminghamk/Bootstrap-Portfolio/README.md

 	- Google Fonts
 	- Media Queries

 ## Plans for future development

-I plan to deploy this app to AWS with a server and Node.js to implement various NPM packages for added functionality.

-I will also be creating a slideshow for art and photos, as well as a music section of some music I enjoy listening to.
+I will be creating a slideshow for art and photos, as well as a music section of some music I enjoy listening to.

 I also have SASS set up to be utilized for future styling additions and animations.